ArBITRAL/AErlang/README.md

 ### Registering process's attribute environment
 Start AErlang in your application by calling function start/0 from aerlang module:

-    aerlang:start().
+    aerl:start(Mode).

-Erlang processes should define an attribute environment in the form of a list of 2-tuples, for example:
+Erlang processes should define an attribute environment in the form of either a list of 2-tuples or a map, for example:

     Env = [{'Color', red},{'Role', explorer},{'Battery', 30}].

-Then each process needs to register their information by calling function register/2:
+Each process needs to register their information by calling function register/1:

-    aerlang:register(Key, Env).

-Key should be unique for each process.
+    aerl:register(Env).

+Registration can also be done by other process invoking function register/2:

+    aerl:register(Pid,Env).

-Processes can update their attribute values by calling update/2:
+Processes can handle their attribute environment via setter and getter functions:

-    aerlang:update(Key, Data).
+    aerl:setAtt(Name,Value).
+    aerl:getAtt(Name).
+    aerl:setAtts(TupleList).
+    aerl:getAtts(NameList).

-where Data has the similar form to Environment: [{'Attribute1', Value1},....].
+where TupleList has the similar form to Environment: [{'Attribute1', Value1},....].

 ### Attribute-based send
 In the module that you are going to use attribute-based primitives, you should include the aerlang transformation module: